DSharpPlus/DSharpPlus/docs/articles/commands/custom_context_checks.md

 ```

 ## Implementing the context check
 Now we're going to implement the logic which checks if the command is allowed to be executed.
 The `IContextCheck<T>` interface is used to define the check method.
-The `T` is the attribute that was applied to the command.
-In this case, it's the `DirectMessageUsageAttribute`, but it can be any check attribute - if desired, there can be multiple checks for attribute.
+The `T` in `IContextCheck<T>` is the attribute that was applied to the command.
+In this case, it's the `DirectMessageUsageAttribute`, but it can be any check attribute - if desired, the same attribute can invoke multiple different context checks at once by implementing multiple `IContextCheck<T>` interfaces.

 If the check was successful, the method should return `null`.
-If it was unsuccessful, the method should return a string that will then be provided
+If it was unsuccessful, the method should return a string that will then be provided to `CommandsExtension.CommandErrored`.
-to `CommandsExtension.CommandErrored`.

 ```cs
 public class DirectMessageUsageCheck : IContextCheck<DirectMessageUsageAttribute>